 The most common adjustable mortgages are one-, three- and five-year adjustable rate mortgages.
 These loans keep the same rate for a certain time period and then go up or down depending on current market conditions.

 Relatively high real estate prices around the Miami metro area make a large portion of loans jumbo mortgages, as they exceed the conforming limit.
 As of 2017 the conforming loan limit across the United States is set to $424,100, with a ceiling of 150% that amount in areas where median home values are higher.
-Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, which varies based on credit market conditions.
+Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.
 Here are the conforming mortgage limits in different areas of the state.

 |County Name||Metropolitan Designation||1 Unit Limit||2 Unit Limit||3 Unit Limit||4 Unit Limit|